 Don’t Forget About the Downhill

 I’ll let you in on a fun little story that still plagues me today.
 I used to train for strength, in particular, uphill strength.
-Eventually, I got to the point where I could smash up 2,000 vertical feet in a mere half hour.
+Eventually, I got to the point where I could smash up 2,000 vertical feet in a mere half-hour.
 However, my knees paid for it dearly.
-As a result of overtraining, I’m dealing with a recurring stress injury in my knees.
+As a result of overtraining, I have a permanent stress injury in my knees.
 Don’t be like me, train for the downhill too!

 Exercises such as squats, lunges, side steps with resistance bands and walking down hills or stairs strengthen your hips and glutes.
 These muscle groups keep you moving on the downhill grind.
 Both your hips and butt help with knee stability, since these muscle groups, control your IT Band, a tendon that wraps all the way down from the meaty-est part of your butt to your knees.
 Strengthen your hips and glutes and save your knees.
 You can thank me later.